If you’ve thought about creating a logo, typographic logos should be one of the first options on your list.

 Be sure to check out your competition, and analyze what works for them and which designs are falling flat.
 While you don’t want to be a copycat and imitate them 100%, you can apply what you learned to your own designs.

 And finally, ensure your logo is simple and easy to read.
-If your audience can’t understand your logo at a glance, you’ll find it hard to make a huge impact.
+If your audience can’t understand your logo at a glance, you’ll find it hard to make an impact at all.

-Use our logo generator to kickstart your typographic logo.
-Simply, enter some details about your business and our logo design tool will do the rest.
+You can always use our logo generator to kickstart your typographic logo.
+Simply enter some details about your business, and our logo design tool will do the rest!